Best Hiking Boots Canada: Top Trail-Ready, All-Season Picks

 Columbia Womens Newton Ridge Plus Waterproof Amped, Elk/Mountain Red

 The Columbia Newton Ridge Plus Waterproof Amped is a great pick if you’re after women's hiking boots that can handle soggy Canadian shoulder seasons and early snow.
-Built with a seam-sealed leather and suede upper, these all season hiking boots keep feet dry on slushy paths and muddy trails.
+Built with a seam-sealed leather and suede upper, they keep feet dry on slushy paths and muddy trails.
 Underfoot, Columbia’s TECHLITE midsole keeps things surprisingly light for a mid-cut boot, while still offering cushioning and energy return for longer days on mixed terrain.
-The Omni-Grip outsole is designed as true trail hiking boot rubber, with a tread pattern that grips wet roots, rock, and packed snow without feeling clunky on gravel or boardwalk.
+The Omni-Grip outsole grips wet roots, rock, and packed snow without feeling clunky on gravel or boardwalk.
 Reinforced toe and heel zones add durability for rocky scrambles in the Rockies or rough cottage-country hikes.
-If you want comfortable hiking boots that balance support, waterproofing, and everyday wearability, this premium choice fits the bill for Canadian hiking boots.
+If you want a boot that balances support, waterproofing, and everyday wearability, this is a premium choice for Canadian trails.

 Pros